bing0fuel/wpCoffeeShop/README.md

 ## Installation

 1. Go to the [Google Places API](https://developers.google.com/places/web-service/) page and request an API key.
-If you do not already have one, yYou will need to create a Google Developer account to do so.
+If you do not already have one, you will need to create a Google Developer account to do so.
     1. Keep the API key in a safe place
 1. Clone this repository (or download from [releases](https://github.com/bing0fuel/wpCoffeeShop/releases) into your `WP_ROOT/wp-content/plugins/` directory.